HyesungKo/linux/readme.md

 	`$ cd assignment1`
 11. Copy the two given files, cmpe283-1.c and Makefile, in the current directory from Download
 	`$ cp ~/Downloads/cmpe283-1.c ~/Downloads/Makefile .`
-12. Add and define the other model specific registers in addition to pinbased
+12. Add and define the other model specific registers in addition to pinbased in cmpe283-1.c file

 		#define IA32_VMX_PINBASED_CTLS	0x481
 		#define IA32_VMX_PROCBASED_CTLS	0x482